-The thing is: sacrificing an animal was not to be done just so the priest could have something to eat.
+This is the question that Leviticus 16 answers because the thing is: sacrificing an animal was not to be done just so the priest could have something to eat.
 No, it was a very real ceremony that was to remind the people that though they were sinful beings God wanted to have a relationship with them.

 However, because the wages of sin is death, there had to be blood between our sin and God.
 Something or Someone innocent had to die in our place.
 Hence the lamb.

-Related: He Died
+Related: Jesus Died For Me